IntersectMBO/cardano-node/doc/stake-pool-operations/retire_stakepool.md

 So we first need to figure out the current epoch.
 The number of _slots per epoch_ is recorded in the genesis file, and we can get it with

     cat mainnet-shelley-genesis.json | grep epoch
-    > "epochLength": 21600,
+    > "epochLength": 432000,

-So one epoch lasts for 21600 slots.
+So one epoch lasts for 432000 slots.
 We get the current slot by querying the tip:

     export CARDANO_NODE_SOCKET_PATH=relay-db/node-socket
     cardano-cli query tip --mainnet

-    > Tip (SlotNo {unSlotNo = 856232}) ...
+    {
+        "blockNo": 5361172,
+        "headerHash": "cdd3d9075d22a52f0a8e5d92a6c76e6982a2a1036fd4ce8732f70d89bb778a67",
+        "slotNo": 22141376
+    }

 This gives us

-    expr 856232 / 21600
+    expr 22141376 / 432000
-    > 39
+    > 51

-So we are currently in epoch 39.
+So we are currently in epoch 51.

 We can look up `eMax` by querying the current protocol parameters:

     cardano-cli query protocol-parameters \
     --mainnet \
+    --allegra-era \
     --out-file protocol.json

     cat protocol.json | grep eMax
-    > "eMax": 100,
+    > "eMax": 18,

-This means the earliest epoch for retirement is 40 (one in the future), and the latest is 139 (current epoch plus `eMax`).
+This means the earliest epoch for retirement is 52 (one in the future), and the latest is 69 (current epoch plus `eMax`).

-So for example, we can decide to retire in epoch 41.
+So for example, we can decide to retire in epoch 53.

 #### Create deregistration certificate

 **WARNING** This involves the __cold keys__.
-Take the necessary precautions to not to expose your cold keys to the internet.
+Take the necessary precautions to not expose your cold keys to the internet.

-Create the deregistration certificate and save it as `pool.deregistration`:
+Create the deregistration certificate and save it as `pool-deregistration.cert`:

     cardano-cli stake-pool deregistration-certificate \
     --cold-verification-key-file cold.vkey \
-    --epoch 41 \
+    --epoch 53 \
-    --out-file pool.deregistration
+    --out-file pool-deregistration.cert

 #### Draft the transaction

     cardano-cli transaction build-raw \
-    --tx-in <UTXO>#<TxIx> \
+    --tx-in <TxHash>#<TxIx> \
     --tx-out $(cat payment.addr)+0 \
     --invalid-hereafter 0 \
     --fee 0 \
     --out-file tx.draft \
-    --certificate-file pool.deregistration
+    --certificate-file pool-deregistration.cert

 #### Calculate the fees: